 Please Comment

-As I get comments, I will include them at the bottom and when I get a comment about a specific picture I will add it to the article under that picture including your name, especially if the comment is witty.
+As I get comments, I will include them at the bottom, and when I get a comment about a specific picture, I will add it to the article under that picture, including your name, especially if the comment is witty.

-Please subscribe and join us on our journey
+Please subscribe and join us on our journey.

-We will add you to our email list and send you updates about once a week.
+We will add you to our email list and send you updates once a week.
 Here is a link.
 Subscribe

 About our links

-As you know, our blog income is zero – this allows us to be independent and just tell the truth.
+As you know, our blog income is zero, which allows us to be independent and tell the truth.
 We do not get income or commissions.
 No, we don’t make paid endorsements.
-We don’t make recommendations but instead, we will tell you what we like (or dislike).
+We don’t make recommendations; instead, we will tell you what we like (or dislike).
 The links are only provided as a quick reference to help our readers.

 Links